 - Non-Stop traveling

 Another good thing about becoming a digital nomad is that it gives you the ultimate independence to travel as much as you want.
 There will be no need to check your work schedule to avail a luxury and cheap tour plan and you will simply book it without thinking much.
 It also keeps you away from other barriers like limited vacation time to visit your favorite destinations.
+This is why it’s always a good idea to book hotels (حجز فنادق) in advance.
 In results, you can go everywhere you want and can also spend as many days as you want even without requesting more leaves from your boss.

 - Freedom to live location independent life

 Blogging while traveling can be a perfect option for you if you really want to live a location independent life while making money as well.
 Your gadgets, internet connection and most importantly your blog offer you a freedom to choose when and where you want to work, liberty to pick an ideal location to live and moreover independence to choose next destination to explore the world.
 You will have everything under your control to live a lifestyle that you really want to live.

 Building new connections and meeting with incredible people is one of the great benefits of becoming a digital nomad.
 It allows you to meet with great people not only related to your industry but from all walks of life.
 In results, you can have a lot of overseas friends from different backgrounds, cultures, religious, ages and so on.

 Challenges that digital nomads face while traveling and working